-While tufa can be formed by several different processes, an indication of potential earthquake-induced surging is a tufa deposit layer in a sediment sequence where tufa deposits are not the norm.
+While tufa can be formed by a number of different processes, an indication of potential earthquake-induced surging is a tufa deposit layer in a sediment sequence where tufa deposits are not the norm.

 2.7.
 The Stockton Bar and Spit